Running another part-time business alongside your 9-5? Here at Heelan Associates we love supporting small business owners across Hampshire.

 - Should I market to this social media site?
 Am I marketing to the right people?

 - What is my ‘Brand’?
-What is my vision for the business?
-What is my story?
+What’s my vision for the business?
+How do I tell my story?

 Put this in your diary, at a time where you work best, and stick to it.
 Make it fit.
 Add up the amount of time you may spend on TV, social media etc, can you make 2 hours a week to change your life?

 If you are really keen to learn more on the subject, here are a couple of books we would recommend as excellent reads on the subject:

 - The E-Myth Revisited: Why Most Small Business Don’t Work and What to Do About It (Michael E Gerber)